base on :package: Mac App Store command-line interface <h1 align="center">

 #### ๐ GitHub Releases

-Alternatively, binaries & sources are available from the
+Alternatively, binaries & sources are available from

 [GitHub Releases](https://github.com/mas-cli/mas/releases).

-#### ๐ Swift 5 Runtime Support
+#### ๐ Swift 5 runtime support

-mas requires Swift 5 runtime support. macOS 10.14.4 (Mojave) & newer include it, but earlier
+mas requires Swift 5 runtime support. macOS 10.14.4 (Mojave) & newer include it,

 > dyld: Symbol not found: _$s11SubSequenceSlTl